Consensus Document on the Management of Cellulitis in Lymphoedema

 1.2.2.
 Oral amoxicillin 500mg 8-hourly is the treatment of choice.
 If there is any evidence of Staph aureus infection e.g. folliculitis, pus formation or crusted dermatitis, then flucloxacillin 500mg 6-hourly should be prescribed in addition or as an alternative.

 Microbiologists suggest that the use of single agent Flucloxacillin for all cellulitis covers both Strep. and Staph. infections.
 This is, therefore, an acceptable alternative.
-(See below for more detailed discussion of the relative merits of Amoxicillin and Flucloxacillin).
+(See or for more detailed discussion of the relative merits of Amoxicillin and Flucloxacillin).

 1.2.3.
 Patients who are allergic to penicillin should be prescribed erythromycin 500mg 6-hourly or clarithromycin 500mg 12-hourly (see also 3.1-3.3).